 Question: Eeek!
 I just found several Japanese Beetles on roses and evening primrose plants.
 I've done some reading but there are so many suggestions!
 What really works? (that won't kill bees?)
 Is there any hope if the neighbors don't treat too?
 I knocked off as many as I could but have read such horror stories.
 What's true in Colorado?

 Eeek is right!
 Japanese Beetles are some of the most significant garden pests in the country.
-They actually are Japanese natives and accidentally snuck into the country in the early 20th century.
+They actually are Japanese natives and accidentally sneaked into the country in the early 20th century.
 Since then, they’ve spread throughout North America becoming serious pests.
 The good news is there are a lot of control options available.
-The bad news is it can be hard to know what works.
-As with most garden pests, it helps to learn a little bit about the Japanese Beetle’s life cycle in order to determine the best control options.
+As with most garden pests, it helps to learn a little bit about the Japanese Beetle’s life cycle in order to determine the best course of action.

 Japanese Beetles damage plants as both adults and larvae.
 Adults feed on soft leaf tissue, leaving skeletonized foliage.
 Larvae feed on roots, especially turf grass, leaving dead, brown patches in the lawn.
 Complete control depends on addressing both the larvae and the adult bugs.

 Hand picking Japanese beetles can be effective on small outbreaks, if it’s done early.
 By catching the first emerging adults, you can prevent them from attracting more beetles to your yard.
 Wear gloves and shake the beetles out of the branches into a bucket of soapy water.